Understanding the Binary XOR Operator in C#

 uint result = val1 ^ val2;

-He then prints the result to the console and notes the following output:
+He then prints the result to the console and notes the output:

 This output highlights that XOR only preserves bits where one of the original values had a 1, but not both.